ETrakLogistics/api-docs-source/source/index.html.md

 If the onward service is a postal carrier, the type of document will be cn22 or cn23, and will be attached to the relevant piece, else it will be a proforma or commercial invoice, and will be attached to the consignment.

 In the array of documents, each document indicates the type (`label|cn22|cn23|proforma_invoice|commercial_invoice`), the format (`pdf`), and the data contents, which are the base64 encoded PDF file.

+Each piece and the consignment can also have zero or more references, such as the tracking number from the final mile carrier.

 ### Endpoint